-Successful public tender applications comply with a series of steps including:
+Successful public tender applications comply with this specific series of steps:

-Express interest to the buyer following the tender process outlined in the contract notice
+- Express interest to the buyer following the process outlined in the contract notice

-If you’re ready to access and win more high-value public sector contracting opportunities that are relevant to your business, then this guide from Tracker is for you.
+Are you ready to access and win more high-value public sector contracting opportunities that are relevant to your business?

-Sign up to Tracker to receive tender alerts for the latest published business opportunities in public procurement!
+Sign up to Tracker and start getting tender alerts for the latest published business opportunities in public procurement today!

 1. Identify relevant opportunities for public sector contracts